mucbib/Eurovision-Data/README.md

 This project aims to provide the possibility to get data about all the entries in the history of the Eurovision Song Contest, by using a web scraper that lets you download and extract relevant data from the Wikipedia articles on each Eurovision Song Contest.

 # HOW IT WORKS
-Once a start year and end year defined, the scraper gets the HTML file of each Eurovision Song Contest's Wikipedia page, extracts data about all entries and saves them to CSV files.
+Once a start year and end year defined, the scraper gets the HTML file of each Eurovision Song Contest's Wikipedia page, extracts data about all entries and saves them to CSV files in the directory "data".

 To define your own start and end year, go to the files "scrapingwikifinal.py" and "scrapingwikisemi.py" and change the line 5: